ronnapat2552/url_downloader/README.md

 _Note : This program is not 100% stable<br>
 So, use this program at your own risk._

-_Disclaimer : I am not responsible for privacy,
+_Disclaimer : I am not responsible for privacy,<br>
-All Software are belong to their publisher respectively._
+All software downloaded with this tool belongs to their respective publishers._

 # To Do List
 - [ ] Fix Floating Point Data Binary Prefix Function